vaughanknouse/ORM-ecommerce-backend/README.md

 **EDIT HERE!!*****

-1. Ensure that PostgreSQL is installed on your computer.
-2. Open the Postgres Shell by typing the command `psql -U postgres` in the terminal.
+1. Open the Postgres Shell by typing the command `psql -U postgres` in the terminal.
-3. Enter your user database password.
+2. Enter your user database password.
-4. Create the `company_db` database by typing the command `\i db/schema.sql` in the terminal.
+3. Create the `company_db` database by typing the command `\i db/schema.sql` in the terminal.
-5. Seed the `company_db` database with some employee information by typing the command `\i db/seeds.sql` in the terminal.
+4. Seed the `company_db` database with some employee information by typing the command `\i db/seeds.sql` in the terminal.
-6. Once your PostgreSQL database is active, navigate to the project directory and run the application by typing `node index.js` in the terminal.
+5. Once your PostgreSQL database is active, navigate to the project directory and run the application by typing `node index.js` in the terminal.
-7. Select your desired action from the command line prompts using the ‘UP’ and ‘DOWN’ arrow keys on your keyboard in order to update the company’s employee database.
+6. Select your desired action from the command line prompts using the ‘UP’ and ‘DOWN’ arrow keys on your keyboard in order to update the company’s employee database.

 ### Screenshots: ***